xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 @remark Trailing `NoSymbol` are dropped.

-As an extension to the XKB legacy format, libxkbcommon supports multiple key symbols and actions per level (the latter since version 1.8.0):
+@anchor key-multiple-symbols-per-level As an extension to the XKB legacy format, libxkbcommon supports multiple key symbols and actions per level (the latter since version 1.8.0):

     key <AD01> { [ {a, b}, Q ] };